chinedunsidinanya/automating-aws-with-python/README.md

 # automating-aws-with-python
-This is my Python authomation testing again and again.
+This is my Python authomation testing, again and again.
 Thank you very much